bd-j/prospector/demo/tutorial.rst

             pl.plot(pwave, best['photometry'], label="MAP photometry")
             pl.set_title(best["parameter"])

+This stored best-fit information is only available if the `sps` object was passed to the :py:func:`write_hdf5` after the fit is run.
+If it isn't available, you can regnerate the model predictions for the highest probability sample using the approach below.

+** Regenerating Model predictions**

 If necessary, one can regenerate models at any position in the posterior chain.
 This requires that we have the sps object used in the fitting to generate models, which we can regenerate using the :py:func:`read_results.get_sps` method.